 Megafaunal Assemblage

-The seabed megafaunal assemblage along the cable route included 116 species (or unidentified species) observed in 94 ROV video transects (Appendix 2).
+The seabed megafaunal assemblage along the cable route included 116 taxa observed in 94 ROV video transects (Appendix 2).
 The overall average density of megafauna averaged 148 individuals / 100 m2).
 By phyla or major taxonomic groups, Echinoderms were the most abundance phylum comprising just over 37 percent of the total megafaunal abundance, particularly sea stars (Asteroidea), urchins (Echinoidea), and sea cucumbers (Holothuroidea) (Table 1).
 Cnidarians ranked second among phyla with 31 percent of the total abundance, represented mainly by sea pens (Pennatulacea) and anemones (Actinaria).
 Fishes (Chordata) were the third most abundance phylum with nearly 10 percent of the total abundance.

-The top 7 ranking megafaunal species accounted for nearly 60 percent of the total abundance.
+The top seven ranking megafaunal species accounted for nearly 60 percent of the total abundance.
 Three common taxa (Figure 9a-c.) comprised 32 percent of the total megafauna.
-Funiculina sp., a common sea pen at slope depths near 500 – 1000 m was the most abundant species (17.3 ind.
+Funiculina sp., a common sea pen at slope depths near 500 – 1000 m, was the most abundant species (17.3 ind.
 100 m-2), with 11.6 percent of the total megafaunal abundance.
 The common sea star Rathbunaster californicus ranked second with 11.4 percent of the total.
-Allocentrotus, fragilis, a common urchin at upper slope depths, ranked third, with 9 percent.
+Allocentrotus fragilis, a common urchin at upper slope depths, ranked third, with 9 percent.

+There were 59 sessile organisms living on the cable (anemones Liponema brevicornis; 39 between 303-435 m depth, and Metridium farcimen; 13 between 121-235 m depth, and the crinoid Florometra serratisima seven between 170-387 m depth).
+We also observed four sea slug eggcases (Pleurobranchaea californica) attached to the cable between 125-165 m depth.
+(I think we were supposed to report this).

 Table 1.
 Summary of megafaunal abundance by phyla and major groups.
 Abundance is listed as a mean (# 100 m-2), standard deviation (SD), and percent of total abundance (%).